ritacarrilho/JS-Local-Events/README.md

 # Project
 ### Form:
 This form is used to create local events according to the following specifications:
-➔ Event title
+* Event title
-➔ Event description
+* Event description
-➔ Start and end dates
+* Start and end dates
-➔ Geographic coordinates
+* Geographic coordinates

 ### Markers:
 The pin of the event is different depending on the date:
-➔ Green: Event in more than 3 days,
+* Green: Event in more than 3 days,
-➔ Orange: Event in 3 days or less,
+* Orange: Event in 3 days or less,
-➔ Red: Event exceeded.
+* Red: Event exceeded.

-### Buttons / Controls
+### Buttons / Controls:
 * An update information button in the form of a Mapbox custom control will be available at the left of the map.
 * Zoom in and zoom out buttons avaulable at the bottom right of the map
 * Search bar added to the top right to search places by address, city or country

-### Data storage
+### Data storage:
 The data will be saved in the Local Storage.
 When starting the application the already saved data should appear on the map.

-### Popups
+### Popups:
 In the Popup, in addition to other information, a message should be displayed depending on the date of the event:
-➔Event in more than 3 days: "Attention, this event starts in x days, x hours and x minutes!", ➔Event in 3 days or less: “Attention, this event starts in x days, x hours and x minutes!”, ➔Event already started but not finished: “Attention, this event ends in x days, x hours and x minutes!”, ➔Event expired: “What a pity!
+*Event in more than 3 days: "Attention, this event starts in x days, x hours and x minutes!", *Event in 3 days or less: “Attention, this event starts in x days, x hours and x minutes!”, *Event already started but not finished: “Attention, this event ends in x days, x hours and x minutes!”, *Event expired: “What a pity!
 You missed this event!”.

-# Features:
+## Features
 * When clicking on the map, the <input> of the coordinates are fed
 * Events are displayed on the map in the form of Markers
 * When hovering the mouse over a Marker we see the title and the dates of the event